kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/04-networking.md

 1. Select VPC - there should only be one choice, the Default VPC.

 1. Select values for the Subnets fields.
-There needs to be at least two subnets selected. ad we don't need more than 3.
+There needs to be at least two subnets selected, and we don't need more than 3.
 Ensure that `us-east-1e` is *not* one of the selected subnets.

     ![](../images/04-subnets.png)